pylover/sqlalchemy-media/README.rst

 - Extracting the file's mimetype from the backend stream if possible, using ``magic`` module.
 - Limiting file size(min, max), to prevent DOS attacks.
 - Adding timestamp in url to help caching.
-- Using python type hinting to annotate arguments.
-So currently python3.5 and higher is supported.
 - Auto generating thumbnails, using ``width``, ``height`` and or ``ratio``.
 - Analyzing files & images using ``magic`` and ``wand``.
 - Validating ``mimetype``, ``width``, ``height`` and image ``ratio``.